briankim113/briankim113.github.io/_pages/about.md

 About
 ======
 I am a 4th year Ph.D. candidate in Computer Science at the University of Southern California (USC), where I am advised by [Prof. Chao Wang](https://sites.usc.edu/chaowang/).
-My research focuses on **verification and analysis** of critical software components to evaluate complex hyperproperties, such as reliability, security, and fairness.
+My research lies at the intersection of **artificial intelligence (AI) and software engineering (SE)**.
-I'm broadly interested in applying **formal methods and software engineering** techniques to systems from traditional program codes to emerging machine learning (ML) and artificial intelligence (AI) models.
+Specifically, I work on both *SE for AI* -- evaluating and verifying AI systems for reliability and fairness -- and *AI for SE* -- leveraging AI and large language models (LLMs) to improve program analysis and verification.
-To do this, I leverage techniques such as abstract interpretation, SMT solving, symbolic analysis, and constraint logic programming.
+I integrate advanced AI techniques with classic SE methods such as SMT solving, symbolic execution, abstract interpretation, and logic programming.

 Prior to joining USC, I received my B.S. in Computer Science from New York University Abu Dhabi (NYUAD), where I worked on browser security under [Prof. Christina Pöpper](https://poepper.net/).

-You can find a comprehensive overview of my experiences in my [CV](https://drive.google.com/file/d/1uho26OviEkv1iJdpalp8fV89eQ4jwd6V/view?usp=sharing).
+For more information, please refer to my [CV](https://drive.google.com/file/d/1bTXSlLyfK77NUlNFE2BHQ3DdVoqIlE4C/view?usp=sharing).

 Recent News